Skip to main content

 Sequential Flow

 Each node completes before the next one begins.
+Data flows forward through variable mappings.

 Parallel Execution